cthoesen/MFL-Files/README.md

 # MFL-Files
-This is a repository to host my custom html, css, and svg files for use on MyFantasyLeague.com
+A repository to host custom html, css, and svg files for use on MyFantasyLeague.com